dt-apac-services/training-log-monitoring/README.md

 > Note: Work in progress

 This course covers Dynatrace Log Monitoring capability.

+Please read this together with Dynatrace documentation.

 ## Table of Contents: